OpenCoin/opencoin-playground/v4/docs/OpenCoin.md

-# Reference
+# Appendix

-## Appendix
+## FAQ

 ## Scope

-Having said all of the above, we scope the protocol and it's description in the following way:
+Having said all of the above, we scope the protocol, and it's description in the following way:

 **Targeted at developers** - developers should be enabled (and motivated) by the OpenCoin protocol to implement standard confirming software components and apps.
-However we hope that this documentation is also understandable for the interested user (or founder, investor, auditor, etc.)
+However, we hope that this documentation is also understandable for the interested user (or founder, investor, auditor, etc.)

 **Just the protocol** - we don't deliver any ready to use implementations.
 This allows us to fully focus on the protocol, and keeps a separation to actual implementations.

 **Easy to understand** - we try to avoid complexity.
-This affects the protocol itself as well as it's documentation.
+This affects the protocol itself as well as its documentation.
 This means: if you, the reader, don't understand a sentence or a concept, please contact us.
 We will improve the description.
 Being easy to understand is one of the main goals of OpenCoin.

-**Only the core** - lots of developments have happened since [we started](#history).
+**Only the core** - lots of developments have happened since [we started](#history-and-old-results).
 Take the example of messengers like Signal, Telegram or WhatsApp.
 The have opened new ways to transport messages, and they take care of identifying the communication partner.
 This especially means that message transport and authentication stays out of scope.

 ## History and old results